 After learning this course the The B.Ed.
 Spl.
 Edu.
-LD Fourth Semester student-teachers will be able to-
+HI Fourth Semester student-teachers will be able to-

-- Discuss CO1-Explain the Understanding Hearing Loss in Real Life Context. - CO2-Explain the Aural Advance Understanding of Oral Options with reference to persons with hearing impairment in . - the context of India. - □ Discuss the relevant issues like literacy, inclusion and training with reference to -Oralism /Oral Rehabilitation. - Exhibit beginner level hands on skills in using these options. - □ Motivate self to learn and practice more skills leading to linguistic adequacy and Fluency to be - used while developing spoken language in children with hearing losses.CO3-Explain the Skill Development & Implementing Auditory Verbal Therapy.
+- □ Discuss the Aural Oral Options with reference to persons with hearing impairment in the context of India. - □ Discuss the relevant issues like literacy, inclusion and training with reference to Oralism /Oral Rehabilitation. - □ Exhibit beginner level hands on skills in using these options. - ☐ Motivate self to learn and practice more skills leading to linguistic adequacy and - ☐ fluency to be used while developing spoken language in children with hearing losses. - Unit 1: CO1-Explain the Understanding Hearing Loss in Real Life Context. - CO2-Explain theAdvance Understanding of Oral Options. - CO3-Explain the Skill Development & Implementing Auditory Verbal Therapy.